lbos7/lbos7.github.io/_projects/06-Propeller Balance Beam.md

 <br>

 ## My Focus
-In this project, I was in charge of designing and building the physical system, including selecting all of the necessary components.
+In this project I was in charge of designing and building the physical system, including selecting all of the necessary components.
 In additon to this, I wrote the code for our Arduino microcontroller which only required minimal modifications during testing so we could test the gains for our PID controllers.